gil-ryan/grs-computer-gaming/BLIZZARD/world-of-warcraft/add-ons/wa/wa-fire-mage.md

 # Luxthos Imports

-Full credit to Luxthos for providing these, he's an excellent [Twitch](twitch.tv/luxthos).
+Full credit to Luxthos for providing these, he's an excellent [Twitch](https://www.twitch.tv/luxthos) WoW streamer.
 Here's a [link](https://wago.io/rJPLv-Ar7) to the download page.

 ## Mage BFA Rotations